-Section One: Changes to Practical Tools 1.
-What is the nature of the gap regarding access to actionable information?
-2. What type of tool should be developed?
-3. How would a tool address the gap?
-4. Who would be the likely user(s) of the tool?
-4. Who would be the likely user(s) of the look 5.
-How does the tool relate to the mission and vision of C2C?
-The result of th Section Two: Adding Data Points Not Available Through the P20W Data Set or Adjusting the Existing P20W Data Points 1.Please state the research question of interest that cannot be fully addressed with the existing data elements in the P20W Data System.
+1. What is the nature of the gap regarding access to actionable information?

+Section Two: Adding Data Points Not Available Through the P20W Data Set or Adjusting the Existing P20W Data Points

+1.Please state the research question of interest that cannot be fully addressed with the existing data elements in the P20W Data System.

 How does access to digital tools and broadband Internet affect learning outcomes and succuss towards graduation and career-readiness?

 2. How does this research question relate to the mission and vision of C2C?

-Member Submission 2

-ensure students reach their full potential.
+In order to provide insights into student milestones, digital equity is essential to ensure students reach their full potential.
 The partnership with the state department of technology and the Digital Equity Plan connects the goals of the state plan with data elements that can be provided by C2C through the following areas: